philipkarz/chessquest/client/README.md

 ## Unresolved Problems & Major Hurdles
 - Everything involving React
+- Incorporating an API

   ​
 ## Future Features
 - A registered user should be able to search an API such as EventBrite to find events in thier area

-- A user can rate their experience of the activities they do (1-5 stars)
+- A user could organize events by day with a calendar

   ​